 Warm or Hot Spot on Floor

 Has your dog or cat found a new favorite spot to lounge on the floor?
-Homeowners are often surprised to hear that this can actually be a big red flag for a leak - hot water slab leaks can create noticeable warm spots on your floor.
+Homeowners are often surprised to hear that this can actually be a big red flag for a leak.
+Hot water slab leaks can create noticeable warm spots on your floor.
 Pets are often drawn to these warmer areas, but you may also notice them when walking barefoot.
-Be sure to call Reliant Plumbing right away if you notice a new hot spot on the floor.
-Slab leaks can cause serious damage and rack up your water bill tremendously until they are repaired.
+Be sure to Call Reliant Plumbing right away if you notice a new hot spot on the floor.
+Slab leaks can cause serious damage and cost you hundreds of dollars in water bills.

 Leaks From Damaged Sewer Lines

 Our expert licensed plumbers are trained in the most up-to-date plumbing technologies that allow us to locate leaks without disrupting your home.
 We use plumbing cameras in coordination with Rigid Scout Locators.

 The camera runs through your pipes identifying any obstructions as well as breaks in the sewer line and/or bellies.
 The Rigid Locator helps us in conjunction with the sewer camera to find the damaged or leaking lines.
 The line locators can map the location of gas, water, sewer, and even copper lines running from the house to the city meter.

 In Austin and San Antonio, city code requires homes to be built with tracer wires, which are wires that are buried alongside the pipe.
 Our line locators can very quickly pick up line locations if your home has tracer wires installed.

 Many customers contact us after receiving a high water or gas bill and are not sure if they really have a leak.
 In this scenario, we can perform a pressure test to see if there is a leak anywhere in the home’s plumbing system.